apache/pekko-grpc/docs/src/main/paradox/client/details.md

 By default, each instance of a generated client creates a separate HTTP connection to the server.
 If the server supports multiple services, you may want to allow multiple generated clients to share a single connection.

-To do this, create a @apidoc[GrpcChannel] by passing @apidoc[GrpcClientSettings] to the apply method.
+To do this, create a `GrpcChannel` by passing `GrpcClientSettings` to the apply method.
 You can then use the GrpcChannel instance to create multiple generated clients; each client will use the provided channel to communicate with the server.